zengbing15/lumos_doc/docs/quickstart/intro.md

 ---
 ## Introduction

-Lumos is an open-source framework that was developed by the Nervos Developer Tools team for building Nervos CKB DApps.
-The framework is developed by using JavaScript and TypeScript in NodeJs environment.
+Lumos is an open-source framework that was developed by the Nervos Developer Tools team for building Nervos CKB DApps. <!--The framework is developed by using JavaScript and TypeScript in NodeJs environment.-->

-All the DApps running on CKB separate functionally into two parts: computation and verification according to the programming model of CKB.
+All the DApps running on CKB separate functionally into two parts: computation and verification, according to the programming model of CKB.
 For more information about the CKB programming model, see [CKB whitepaper](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md).

-Either a desktop application or a server application that runs in NodeJS environment and serves as the off-chain computation part can be developed on top of Lumos.
+The desktop applications or web server applications that run in NodeJS environment and serve as the off-chain computation part can be developed on top of Lumos.